Background pattern

 Common: may affect up to 1 in 10 people

-Rare: may affect up to 1 in 100 people
+Uncommon: may affect up to 1 in 100 people

-Unknown frequency: the frequency cannot be estimated from the available data
+Frequency not known: frequency cannot be estimated from the available data

 • Accidental exposure (including eye pain, eye irritation, throat, and cough).

-5. Qutenza Storage
+5. Storing Qutenza

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton after EXP.
+The expiry date refers to the last day of that month.

-Cleaning gel: Store below25°C.
+Cleaning gel: Store below 25°C.

 Disposal of used and unused Qutenza patches.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

 Matrix: